 The million dollar question recently has been “what about batteries?”

-We’ve all heard that the Tesla Powerwall battery storage for solar is coming to Australia.
-Here’s a basic explanation of what these Lithium ion batteries mean for your average Australian home
+We’ve all heard that the lithium-ion battery storage is the next big thing for Australian homes.
+Here’s a basic explanation of what these Lithium-ion batteries mean for you.

 Why is it revolutionary?

 Battery storage to complement a solar PV system has existed for some time but would involve lead-acid batteries.
 Lead acid batteries need regular maintenance, are very large and heavy, emit hydrogen gas and have to be replaced approximately every 5 years.
 The new lithium-ion batteries are lighter, low maintenance, don’t emit hydrogen gas and are guaranteed for up to ten years with a life expectancy of around 10-15 years.

 The advantage of having battery storage is that you can store the power when it is generated (when the sun is shining) and use it when your panels are not generating electricity (e.g. after dark).

 It should also be noted that lithium-ion is not the only type of battery on the market.
 There are many new and exciting technologies that can be considered, although lithium-ion is currently the most popular and advanced.

 Great, so that means I should get them?